rishipulluri/Flicks/README.md

 ## Notes

-Could not figure out how to do the search bar and could not
+Could not figure out how to do the search bar.

 ## License